lsiv568/package-tree/INSTRUCTIONS.md

 ================
 ```

-We have built several other features in the test suíte you might find helpful.
+We have built several other features in the test suite you might find helpful.
 To see them all, execute the following command:

 ```
 $ ./package-tree-test --help